sultonbekairways/sultonbekairways/README.md

 ## 🌐 Frontend engineer, mostly React !

 - 📗 Currently learning Next and Gatsby
-- 👯 I’m looking to enter a friendly team with strong team-lead
-- 🥅 2021 Goals: find right place to learn OOP
 - ⚡ Fun fact: I love to solve problems and play dota

 ### 📝 Connect with me: